-Langston Hughes Library houses New York City’s largest circulating Black Heritage reading collection, and a special collection of works by Langston Hughes.
-Since opening day, the library has hosted such luminaries as historian John Henrik Clarke, poet Nikki Giovanni, educator Betty Shabazz, artist Tom Feelings, actor Paul Robeson and author Walter Mosley.
+Langston Hughes Library houses New York City’s most extensive circulating Black Heritage reading collection, inclusive of the extraordinary works by Langston Hughes.
+Since the ceremonial opening, the library has hosted such luminaries as historian John Henrik Clarke, poet Nikki Giovanni, educator Betty Shabazz, artist Tom Feelings, actor Paul Robeson and author Walter Mosley.

-The Black Heritage Reference Center of Queens serves Queens County with a comprehensive reference and circulating collection, totaling approximately 40,000 volumes of materials written about and related to Black culture.
-Emphasis is given to those geographic areas where African-Americans have lived in significant numbers, including West Africa, South America, the Caribbean, Canada and the United States.
-Special features of the Black Heritage Center include an extensive microfiche collection of periodicals, black newspapers, Schomburg clipping file, Black Slave narratives, typescripts, broadsides, pamphlets, programs, book reviews, menus and diverse assortment of ephemera of all kinds, more than 1,000 volumes of doctoral and master dissertations concerning Africans and African-Americans in the Diaspora.
+The Black Heritage Reference Center of Queens serves Queens County with a comprehensive reference and circulating collection, totaling approximately 40,000 volumes of materials written explicitly about and related to Black culture.
+This auspicious collection emphasizes geographical areas where African Americans have lived in significant numbers, including West Africa, South America, the Caribbean, Canada, and the United States.
+Special features of the Black Heritage Center include an extensive microfiche collection of periodicals, Black newspapers, Schomburg clipping file, Black Slave narratives, typescripts, broadsides, pamphlets, programs, book reviews, menus, and a diverse assortment of ephemera of all kinds, more than 1,000 volumes of doctoral and master dissertations concerning Africans and African Americans in the Diaspora.

-The Black Heritage Reference Center provides information and answers reference questions, class visits and additional requests.
+The Black Heritage Reference Center provides information, answers reference questions, guides class visits, and attends to additional inquiries.